naruthk/naruth.com-2018/src/pages/pages/home-about/index.md

 - **freeCodeCamp**: I wrote multiple guides for concepts in HTML, CSS, and the Java programming language.
 - **LearnJavaScript**: A currently private repository created by Zell Liew who teaches JavaScript and writes numerous articles about the language.
 I help him edit several content and ensure the course will be fully complete.

-Things to I am looking to explore in the near future are **Vue.js, GraphQL, Apollo, MongoDB, and PrettierJS.**

 ---

 ## The Non-Geek Story